 To clean a load of dishes:

-- Put a dishwashing tablet in the bottom of the cutlery holder
+- Put a dishwashing tablet in the container in the door.

-- Before closing the dishwasher door, press the START button to the left
+- Before closing the dishwasher door, press the START button to the right.

 If you have issues, please see: Problem solving